-- 2) Advance a goal or goals.
+2) Advance a goal or goals.
 A few examples of goals headings that are served by regulations include:

 - i.
 Amenity enhancement

 - ii.
 Regulatory efficiency

 - iii.
 Compatibility

 - iv.
 Economic stability or growth

 - v.
 Job stability or growth

 - vi.
 Coastal protection and management

 - vii.
 Environmental protection

 - viii.
 Quality of life protection

 - ix.
 Efficiency in the provision of services

 - x.
 Sustainability

 - xi.
 Energy efficiency and green design

 - xii.
-Aestheticadvancement
+Aesthetic advancement

 - xiii.
 Urban infill and redevelopment

 - xiv.
 Neighborhood planning

 - xv.
 Regulating based on need

-7) Discourage the Proliferation of Sprawl
+Discouraging the Proliferation of Sprawl

-In 2011 a new definition of "urban sprawl is introduced into Chapter 163, and reintroduces, with minor revisions, the primary indicators that a plan or a plan amendment does not discourage the proliferation of urban sprawl.
+In 2011 a revised definition of "urban sprawl" is introduced into Chapter 163 along with primary indicators that a plan or a plan amendment does not discourage the proliferation of urban sprawl.
 One of the indicators that must be met now is that the plan should not "discourage or inhibit infill development or the redevelopment of existing neighborhoods and communities." (§163.3177(6)(a) 10).
-The plan and the implementing LDC must be examined to eliminate any other potential impediments to infill development and redevelopment.
+WRT recommends a thorough examination of the plan and the implementing LDC to eliminate potential impediments to infill development and redevelopment that may prevent the proliferation of sprawl to surrounding neighborhoods and communities.
+One of the issues that must be examined in this light is the restrictive application of FAR, density, building heights, parking and stormwater in areas of the city that are in need of revitalization.